 I will not lie to you – painting my kitchen cabinets was a huge project that felt like it would never end at times.
 Even though I did not love the process, I believe it was 100% worth it to paint my kitchen cabinets myself.

 I saved thousands of dollars with a DIY cabinet painting job, and can use that money for other improvements in this space!
+(CHECK OUT ALL OF THE IMPROVEMENTS in this final reveal of my DIY Kitchen Makeover!)
 Plus, I feel really proud of myself that I accomplished this huge painting job all by myself.

 Let me know what you think of my kitchen transformation so far.
 I hope you like it!
-I will make sure to share the new lighting and countertops once those parts of the job are complete, too!
+Make sure to check out my new countertops, new backsplash, and more in this DIY Kitchen Makeover post!